Awards and Sponsorships

 - Detail the impact your project has had to date (maximum 100 words)

 - Provide evidence of sustainability and/or plans at how the project will be sustained (maximum 80 words)

 The Philip Kotler Social Marketing Distinguished Service Award

-The Philip Kotler Social Marketing Distinguished Service Glass is awarded annually by the Social Marketing Group and the Florida Prevention Research Center at The Social Marketing Conference to an individual who has demonstrated a life of achievement in and service to the field of social marketing.
+The Philip Kotler Social Marketing Distinguished Service Glass is awarded annually by the The Social Marketing Conference to an individual who has demonstrated a life of achievement in and service to the field of social marketing.